robloo/PublicDocs/XAMLFrameworkComparison.md

 Note that:
  * Web/Wasm is a clear advantage of the Uno Platform.
 Avalonia will have difficulty competing here due to architecture differences (fully rendered with Skia).
  * Avalonia UI is the closest competition to Flutter.
-It fully renders itself on each platform using Skia.
+It fully renders itself on each platform using Skia (or, optionally, Direct2D on Windows).
 This has major performance benefits over the Uno Platform especially visible on macOS.
-In this way, Avalonia has the cleanest architecture of all frameworks and perhaps the brightest future.
+In this way, Avalonia has the cleanest architecture of all frameworks and lowest barrier of entry for community engagement.
  * Maui is not listed as best for any platform intentionally.
 Maui is most useful for small applications without complex UIs.
 Its usefulness - and ability to share code between platforms - quickly falls behind other frameworks for even moderate app complexity.
 However, there are certain line-of-business or simpler apps where Maui may be the better choice.
  * Avalonia is best for versions of Windows before Windows 10.
 While the Uno Platform also has a solution with its Skia backend, it falls behind considerably in features, stability and completeness.
- * As the table above shows, all platforms can be supported very well using two dialects of XAML: the WinUI dialect (formerly UWP) (for Windows and mobile with Uno Platform) and the Avalonia dialect for others.
+ * As the table above shows, all platforms can be supported very well using two dialects of XAML: the WinUI/UWP dialect for Windows and mobile with Uno Platform and the Avalonia dialect for others.
 A technique for managing two versions of XAML in the same project and source code will be shared in a future article.

 ---